 The Vaishnava Parsva Ekadashi falls on the ‘ekadashi’ (11th day) during the Shukla Paksha (the waxing phase of moon) in the month of ‘Hrisikesha’ of the Vaishnava calendar.
 If one follows the English calendar, this date comes between the months of August to September.
 The Vaishnava Parsva Ekadashi is also popularly known as ‘Vamana Ekadashi’ and it is strongly believed that a person who desires freedom from the material bondage should observe this auspicious ekadashi vrat devotedly, every year.
 This ekadashi observance falls in the period of ‘Dakshinayana Punyakalam’ (the night time of Hindu Gods and Goddess) during the ‘Chaturmas’.
 Hence this ekadashi is believed to be highly auspicious.

 As per the Hindu mythological stories, during the time of this ekadashi, Sri Hari Vishnu takes rest and also changes His sleeping position from the left to the right side.
 Owing to this reason, this ekadashi is also referred as ‘Parsva Parivartini Ekadashi’.
 The Vaishnava Parsva Ekadashi is observed with full devotion in different parts of the country and is known by varied names like ‘Jaljhilini Ekadashi’ or ‘Jayanti Ekadashi’.
 The observer of the Vaishnava Parsva Ekadashi vrat will be pardoned for all his/her past misdeeds and also be bestowed with the divine blessings of Sri Hari Vishnu.

-Vaishnava Parsva Ekadashi 2017 was on September 02 Saturday
+Vaishnava Parsva Ekadashi 2018 is on September 20 Thursday

 Rituals during Vaishnava Parsva Ekadashi: